thanos-io/thanos/docs/getting_started.md

     --prometheus.url       "http://localhost:9090" \
     --objstore.config-file bucket_config.yaml \            # Bucket to upload data to
 ```

+The format of YAML file depends on provider you choose.
+Examples of config and up-to-date list of storage types Thanos supports is available [here](storage.md).

 Rolling this out has little to zero impact on the running Prometheus instance.
 It is a good start to ensure you are backing up your data while figuring out the other pieces of Thanos.